Fat Loss Workouts -- burn more body fat

-Using effective fat loss workouts is second only to eating well with respect to lasting weight loss.
+Effective fat loss workouts are second only to eating well with respect to natural lasting weight loss.

 This is because they work synergistically; they reinforce each other.

 (It’s important to obtain your physician’s blessing in advance before starting any exercise program.)

 Although we enjoy the results, most of us don’t like exercising.
 It’s much easier to be lazy.

 So, when we make ourselves do workouts, it’s natural to want to maximize the benefits from our efforts.

 It’s foolish to work out in the gym and then go eat donuts and cake!